SkinXXX/skinxxx/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The PIVX Core translation maintainers include *Fuzzbawls and s3v3nh4cks*.
+The Skinxxx Core translation maintainers include *Fuzzbawls and s3v3nh4cks*.
 You can find them, and others, in the [SKIN Slack](https://skin.slack.com).

 Announcements will be posted during application pre-releases to notify translators to check for updates.